PoisotLab/ms_frontiers_kids/ms.md

 [labyrinth game]
 > We'll draw a labyrinth and a couple of instructions.
 Kids have to follow the instructions to find the right path in the labyrinth.

 Let's find together a raccoon!
+Here are some tips that would help you to find it.
+First, remember the thigs that they usually love, like garbage.
+Remember you cant jump over the garbage, you have to pass by a side.
-Here are some instructions that will help you to find the best path; from home, walk 3 steps down and 1 steps right, walk 1 step down, 1 step right and 5 steps down until the wall, following 3 steps right, 1 step up and 2 right [At this point, you should find a happy cloud that wisely is telling you that you are closer to our goal].
+Now, we must search a place with a tree were raccoons love to climb or a source or water.
+Once you reach until a tree, you are really close to a raccoon.
+Good luck to find it!
-Say goodbye to the cloud and walk 4 steps down, 5 right, 2 down, 1 right and, say hello to a sweet star and walk 2 steps up, turn 2 steps right until the wall, next you should walk 3 steps up, 1 right, 1 up, 1 left, 3 steps up, 1 right,  4 up, 1 right (again), 6 steps down, 1 right, 2 up, 1 right, and 3 steps down outside by the border of the wall, later 1 step right, and 5 steps up for finally found our beautiful raccoon!
+- Please, when you find it, don’t touch it.
+They love to have privacy.

 Computers can apply the same logic to our racoons problem: if it’s too cold and snowy, or too hot and dry, racoons will probably not be there.
 If there’s no food they can eat, they will probably not be there either.